-As every attorney knows, proper attorney-client communications are essential for effective representation of a client.
-For attorneys who represent LGBT clients, this might mean familiarizing yourself with wholly new terminology.
+For attorneys working with LGBTQ clients, it's a good time to brush up on your client communication skills, which might mean familiarizing yourself with wholly new terminology.
 It’s essential to understand the terms that your client is using, as well as to recognize that usage of certain terms might differ depending on your client’s particular background.
 For example, an aging LGBT client might find a particular word offensive while a younger LGBT client might use that same word freely (more on that below!)

 Lawline’s program, Advocating for the LGBT Aging Community, defines the phrases you’re most likely to encounter when speaking with your client.
 Importantly, it also provides terms to avoid and cautions attorneys against making common mistakes.
 Here are some helpful tips to remember when you’re speaking with your clients: